eclipse-che/che-server/README.md

 # What is Che server
-Che Server provides an API to retrieve devfile content from repositories hosted on GitHub, GitLab, Bitbucket, and Microsoft Azure Repos.
+Che Server provides an API for managing Kubernetes namespaces, and to retrieve devfile content from repositories, hosted on GitHub, GitLab, Bitbucket, and Microsoft Azure Repos.
-Apart from that Che Server provides an Api to provision Kubernetes namespaces.

 # Project structure
 Che Server is mostly a Java web application deployed on an Apache Tomcat server in a container.
 The relevant modules are: